 - Lists of local businesses on the Internet (duh).
 If they are big enough, you parse them via web scrapping services (SaaS or individual freelancers) or hire VA from the Philippines (few bucks per hour) via Upwork or Mechanical Turk.

 Worker VS tool mindset

-Often unprofessional contractors do the job not good enough and then business owners lose faith in certain tools \ platforms \ techniques \ advertising channels.
-So its important to see the difference.
-Here are two examples how one can coup with that:
+Often unprofessional contractors do the job not good enough, and then business owners lose faith in specific tools \ platforms \ techniques \ advertising channels.
+So for a business owner, it is vital to see the difference.
+Here are two examples of that attitude:

-- We worked with online store who outsourced PPC ads to two different agencies so the could do benchmarking and see the results in comparison.
+- We worked with an online store that outsourced PPC ads to two different agencies so they could do benchmarking and see the results in comparison.

-- We worked (and still do work) with b2b insurance agent who outsource telemarketing and first experience was an utter failure on vendor side in terms of communication & results.
-The second vendor we tried with a client yielded results so good that I can’t tell you ROI so you don’t call me a liar.
+- We work with a b2b insurance agent who outsources telemarketing, and the first experience was an utter failure on the vendor side in terms of communication & results.
+The second vendor we tried with a client yielded results so good that I can’t tell you ROI, so you don’t call me a liar.

 Post regularly or don’t post at all

 It is actually hurting that business because when someone goes on your Facebook page and sees that the last post there is Happy Thanksgiving 2012, it’s what we call the social media ghost town effect and it makes people wonder is this business even open.